Gabrielle Suchon: Background

-Suchon wrote while an intellectual debate called the querelle des femmes was taking place in Europe (14th-17th century).
-Querelle des femmes translates to 'the woman question'.
+Suchon wrote while an intellectual debate called the querelle des femmes or 'the woman question' was taking place in Europe (14th-17th century).
 Writers in the movement responded to attacks upon women by debating the moral and social nature of womanhood.
 Participants in the querelle des femmes were an unequal mix of male and female intellectuals.
 Men dominated the movement, even in a genre that centered around the condition of women.
-Due to the content of her work and the time in which she wrote, most historians consider Suchon to have contributed to this popular intellectual movement.
+Due to the content of her work and the time in which she wrote, most historians consider Suchon to have contributed to this intellectual movement.

-The established structure of arguments belonging to the querelle des femmes movement consisted of two approaches: listing women throughout history whose actions exemplified their worthiness and analyzing the social and economic reasons behind women being seen as unequal.
+The established structure of arguments belonging to the querelle des femmes movement consisted of two approaches: identifying women throughout history whose actions exemplified their worthiness and analyzing the social and economic reasons for women being seen as unequal.
 Suchon's Traité de la morale et de la politique differs and expands upon the model put forth by prominent writers in the querelle des femmes.
-Suchon is the only female participant in the querelle des femmes to write a treatise, a comprehensive and authoritative form of writing.
+Suchon is the only female participant in the querelle des femmes to write a treatise, considered to be a comprehensive and authoritative form of writing.
 In her treatise, she establishes that her style and approach is original and emphasizes her individuality as a writer.
 Her writing suggests that she believed her methods to be superior to the standard argumentative styles of the querelle des femmes.

-Suchon is the first philosopher to completely condemn marriage and to discuss female celibacy in a secular sense.
+Suchon is the first philosopher to condemn marriage and to discuss female celibacy in a secular sense.
 Furthermore, she is one of the first philosophers to state that her audience is women, not men.
 This is significant because women were restricted from reading and partaking in intellectual work and essentially all established academics were men during her lifetime.
 Her perspective would have been considered radical by both intellectuals and the common person, male or female.